 Probably the most common types of motion in any civil case are motions relating to discovery disputes.
 In federal court, these motions are often referred to a magistrate judge who may hold a hearing and listen to the parties’ arguments about the discovery they are either seeking or attempting to withhold.
 Discovery motions include motions to compel written discovery, motions to compel depositions, motions for protective orders to protect confidential information, and motions to quash depositions that were improperly noticed or should not be allowed.
 Because each case is fact-dependent, there are as many types of discovery motions as there are cases in the federal system.
 In general, judges will attempt to get the parties to agree to a deposition or discovery schedule and a confidentiality agreement for sensitive information.
 Additionally, the federal rules of civil procedure and federal judges are usually predisposed to allow discovery on a wide range of topics.
 If you are involved in federal litigation, you should be prepared to produce documentary evidence, even evidence that you may not think is relevant, and to sit for a full day of deposition testimony.

 We are a team of former prosecutors, Department of Justice trial attorneys, and experienced litigators that represent clients in litigation matters involving business disputes, healthcare litigation, non-compete issues, securities, partnership and shareholder disputes, breach of contract, and employer interests in courts across the nation.
-Clients interested in learning more about our civil litigation practice should contact the following attorneys directly to find out how we can assist with our litigation skills and experience.
+Clients interested in learning more about our civil litigation practice should contact one of our attorneys directly to find out how we can assist with our litigation skills and experience.

 Our team is ready to assist you with your case.
 Give one of us a call for a free and confidential consultation and let us assess the right strategy to accomplish your goals.